 Conserving biodiversity in the beautiful region of Auckland and our nation Aotearoa / New Zealand is very important to us.
 On our Auckland Tours, we contribute to conserving and growing the cultural and environmental biodiversity in Auckland and Aotearoa / New Zealand.
 Maori experiences are integrated into our tours where possible, an integral part of our company name.
 TIME = “To Integrate Maori Experiences”.

-Maori in New Zealand, like many other indigenous cultures around the world, have for many generations been dependent on their local forests, pastures and the sea for the provision of resources such as food, shelter (such as large fern leaves and trees for their Marae (meeting places) and other uses (such as Harakeke/ Flax for clothes, fishing lines, nets and baskets.
+Maori in New Zealand, like many other indigenous cultures around the world, have for many generations been dependent on their local forests, pastures and the sea for the provision of resources.
+These include food, shelter and other uses (such as Harakeke/ Flax) for clothes, fishing lines, nets and baskets.
 They have therefore maintained biodiversity.